How to Stay Cool While Camping in the Summer

 Image Caption: Image Courtesy of by-studio/Getty

-There are a lot of reasons why summer is a great time to go camping.
+There are a lot of reasons why summer is a great time to travel.
 With school out, it is easier to plan family vacations and weekend getaways, plus the longer days are perfect for spending time outdoors.
-On top of that, the warmer weather makes it more comfortable to hang around the campsite.
+On top of that, the warmer weather makes summer RV camping much more inviting compared to the cooler, wetter months of the year.

-But summer can also bring extreme heat, which makes being outside difficult and dangerous.
-On those days, you may be tempted to lock yourself in your motorhome with the air conditioning on full blast.
-Running the AC all day isn’t very energy efficient, however, and staying inside defeats the purpose of going camping in the first place.
+But summer can also bring extreme heat, which makes being outside difficult, and even dangerous, at times.
+On those days, you may be tempted to lock yourself in your motorhome or travel trailer with the air conditioning on full blast.
+Running the A/C all day isn’t very energy efficient, however, and staying inside defeats the purpose of going camping in the first place.

-Fortunately, there are some ways to stay comfortable and cool, even when the thermometer begins to inch higher.
+Fortunately, there are some ways to stay comfortable and cool, even when the thermometer begins to climb.
 Here are some tips to help you beat the summer heat and make the most of your next warm-weather camping trip.

 summer RV camping